-Kyle Gillette is a writer, director and teacher of performance.
-He creates theatre pieces and leads workshops that explore cities and memory.
-Recently Kyle directed Rachel Joseph’s Antigone in the City for the FLIPT festival in Fara Sabina, Italy and collaborated on writing and research for Teatro Potlach’s site-specific project Invisible Cities.
-As well as devising new work, he has directed plays from Euripides to Will Eno.
+Kyle Gillette writes, directs, develops performances, and leads workshops that explore sensory experience, travel, cities and memory.
+Recently he directed Rachel Joseph’s Antigone in the City for an international theatre festival in Fara Sabina, Italy and collaborated on writing and research for Teatro Potlach’s site-specific project Invisible Cities.
+He is currently developing two projects: Cities of Memory, an original performance devised by Trinity students, and La Dolce Vita 2020, a multimedia installation for the Italian Cultural Institute in Budapest for the centenary of the film director Federico Fellini (in collaboration with Rachel Joseph and Pino Di Buduo).
+As well as devising new work, he has directed the work of playwrights ranging from Euripides and Shakespeare to Bertolt Brecht, Samuel Beckett, Thornton Wilder, Paul Vogel and Stanislaw Witkiewicz.

-Kyle's writing about theatre includes Railway Travel in Modern Theatre: Transforming the Space and Time of the Stage (McFarland, 2014) and Thornton Wilder’s The Skin of Our Teeth (Routledge, 2016), as well as several essays, reviews and creative works in journals ranging from Performance Research and Theatre Journal to Modern Drama and Comparative Drama.
+Kyle's writing about theatre includes three books and a wide range of essays and creative work.
+His most recent book, The Invisible City: Travel, attention and performance (Routledge, 2020), forthcoming in May, interweaves travel writing, artistic criticism and exercises for artists interested in researching cities or creating site-specific work.
+His previous books include Railway Travel in Modern Theatre: Transforming the space and time of the stage (McFarland, 2014) and Thornton Wilder’s The Skin of Our Teeth (Routledge, 2016).
+Kyle’s essays, reviews and creative works appear in journals ranging from Performance Research and Theatre Journal to Modern Drama, Comparative Drama, Contemporary Theatre Review and Theatre Survey.
 Kyle’s imagined theatres and glosses appear in Daniel Sack’s book Imagined Theatres: Writing for a Theoretical Stage (Routledge, 2017).
-He is currently finishing The Invisible City: travel, attention and performance; this book interweaves travel writing, artistic criticism and exercises for artists interested in researching cities or creating site-specific work.

 Ph.D., Stanford University